PyTorch Quickstart#

 ## forward + backprop + loss

-logits = model(images)
+outs = model(images)

-loss = criterion(logits, labels)
+loss = criterion(outs, labels)

 optimizer.zero_grad()